sahahn/parc_scaling/docs/special_ensembles.md

 ![special](https://raw.githubusercontent.com/sahahn/parc_scaling/master/analyze/Figures/special_highest.png)

 It's a bit hard from this plot to parse out exactly which specific new / from the special ensembles are most competitive, so it is likely worthwhile to consider this plot along with the sortable table of results below.

+If curious though, results indicate that the very best single combination, is as perhaps expected, the stacking 'All' ensemble across all 82 parcellations (17,420 unique parcellations) and 3 pipelines.

 ## Results Table